 All standby/back-up power generation applications will require a full air quality assessment to assess the acceptability of the site for such a scheme.
+Any assessment shall consider both the long and short term air quality impacts of the proposed standby/back up power generation scheme, and shall specify the maximum number of hours per year they will operate.

-WDC expect all such assessments to include reasoning as to whether gas powered generation can be utilised in the first instance eg identify the provision of suitable gas mains in the vicinity.
+WDC expect all such assessments to include reasoning as to whether gas powered generation can be utilised in the first instance e.g. identify the provision of suitable gas mains in the vicinity.